kstatelibraries/2025-08-11-ksu/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong>
 Attendees can use a classroom computer or bring a laptop with access to Excel.
-Other workshop software and data will be accessed through BeoCat. <strong>ttendees who do not already have an active <a href="https://beocat.ksu.edu">BeoCat account</a> should request one by August 4th</strong>A
+Other workshop software and data will be accessed through BeoCat. <strong>Attendees who do not already have an active <a href="https://beocat.ksu.edu">BeoCat account</a> should request one by August 4th</strong>
 </p>

 {% comment %}